AngleProtocol/angle-docs/deprecated/core-module/other-aspects/collateral-ratio.md

 ## 🔎 TL;DR

-- Thanks to its two types of liquidity providers (HAs and SLPs), Angle Core module is over-collateralized.
+Thanks to its two types of liquidity providers (HAs and SLPs), Angle Core module is over-collateralized.
-- Due to the Core module structure, the exact level of over-collateralization that will be reached is still hard to determine.

 ## 📐 Collateral Ratio Structure